-As discussed in Note 11, On August 7, 2015, the Company signed a lease for 21,697 square feet of mixed office and manufacturing space in Alameda, CA. On October 10, 2014, the Company entered into an operating lease for its current Oakland facility which expired in April 2018.
-The Company entered into a sublease agreement dated as of February 4, 2019 for the Alameda facility.
-The term of the sublease commences in February 2019, and ends on May 1, 2022.
+As discussed in Note 13, on August 7, 2015, the Company signed a lease for 21,697 square feet of mixed office and manufacturing space in Alameda, CA. On October 10, 2014, the Company entered into an operating lease for its current Oakland facility which expired in April 2018.
+The Company entered into a sublease agreement dated February 4, 2019 for the Alameda facility.
+The term of the sublease commenced on February 4, 2019, and ends on May 31, 2022.
 Total base rent payable by the sublessee through the end of the term of the sublease is approximately $1.5 million.

 In July 2018, the Company signed a lease for 14,016 square feet of mixed office and warehouse space in McCarran, Nevada.